 The blockage makes the roots unhealthy and dead over an extended period while the leaves curl, droop, and wilt over time.

-So balance the moisture content by enriching the humidity with an electric humidifier or using the pebble tray method.
-You can also group the plant to boost air moisture.
+So balance the moisture content by enriching the humidity with an electric humidifier or using the humidity tray method.

 3. Soil & Fertilizer

-The Variegated Monstera Adansonii grows in well-draining, nutrient-rich soil with a neutral or slightly acidic pH range of 5.5 to 7.5.
+The Variegated Monstera Adansonii grows in well-draining, nutrient-rich soil with a pH range of 5.5-7.5.

-Well-draining soil prevents the plant from being overwatered and permits extra water to seep through the soil’s bottom, while nutrient riches befit healthy growth.
+Well-draining soil prevents the plant from being overwatered and permits water to seep through the soil, while nutrient riches befit healthy growth.

-Add the balanced fertilizer (20-20-20) twice a month in the growing season for the DIY mix, diluted to half the concentration strength.
+Offer half-diluted balanced fertilizer (20-20-20) bimonthly during the growing season, diluted to half the strength.

-However, learn that your plant is overfertilized if you notice yellow leaves, burnt foliage, and stunted growth with salt build-ups on the topsoil.
+However, if your plant is overfertilized, you can notice yellow leaves, burnt foliage, and stunted growth with salt build-ups on the topsoil.

 Also, cease fertilizing the Adansonii Variegated in winter to prevent overfertilization as they enter dormancy.